Introduction '54 Finances (Class Funds)

 2nd Gift, Andre C. Lucas Scholarship

 This gift, made at the 35th Reunion in 1989, established a scholarship named for our classmate Andre C. Lucas.
-The scholarship allows one prospective cadet to attend a junior college or prep school for one year in preparation for the academic rigors of the Military Academy.
-‘54 donated $35,000.00 for this scholarship.
+The scholarship allows one prospective cadet to attend a junior college or prep school for one year in preparation for entering West Point.